Wellers0n/Marvel/README.md

-# Consuming a list of Marvel Studios
+# Consuming an API of Marvel Studios

   ## Used